Featured Video Play Icon

 The short answer is yes, it is legal to keep a firearm loaded and within reach of the driver in a vehicle under the Motorist Protection Act.

 If you’ve looked online, confusion still lingers around whether driving with a firearm requires a Concealed Handgun License.
 You don’t!
-Although you don’t need a gun license, License to Carry, or other documentation to permit commuting with a gun, it’s important to review what Texas law allows before you load up your vehicle as you please.
+Although you don’t need a gun license, License to Carry, or other documentation to permit commuting with a handgun in a motor vehicle, it’s important to review what Texas law allows before you load up your vehicle as you please.
 You are responsible to know and understand the gun laws in your state.
+For example, the Texas Penal Code states the minimum age to carry a handgun is 21 years of age.

 • Your weapon must be concealed and not “in plain view.”